How to set up Astra Traffic Monitoring with Nginx in Kubernetes

 sudo kubectl create configmap nginx-template-astra-instrumented --from-file=nginx.tmpl -n ingress-nginx

-1. Create configmap ga-obs-config.yaml with following content
+• Create file called as ga-obs-config.yaml with following content

 apiVersion: v1